darahayes/darahayes.github.io/_posts/2018-02-05-publishing-golang-libraries-comprehensive-guide.md

 godoc -http=":6060"
 ```

 This runs a local webserver where you can browse the documentation for all packages on your machine.
-You can visit the docs for your package at the  `/pkg/github.com/<username>/<library>` endpoint.
+You can visit the docs for your package at the  `/pkg/github.com/<username>/<library>` path.

 Here's a screenshot of the documentation for the above function: